red-kite-solutions/stalker/docs/docs/intro.md

 ## Acknowledgements

-Stalker leverages multiple free and open source softwares for some of its capabilities.
+Red Kite leverages multiple free and open source softwares for some of its capabilities.
 We believe that it is important to recognize their hard work:

 - [Nuclei](https://github.com/projectdiscovery/nuclei)